Blog Post

 The SEC’s new rules are a step in the right direction for improving cybersecurity disclosure.
 Cybersecurity is a rapidly developing field and organizations need to take a holistic and technology led approach to manage their risks.

-This includes measures such as (1) Using a CRQ platform such as the Quantum to identify and financially quantify cyber risks, (2) assess and implement cyber risk mitigation strategies, and (3) monitoring ongoing and emerging risks.
+This includes measures such as (1) Using a CRQ platform like the one from Kovrr to identify and financially quantify cyber risks, (2) assess and implement cyber risk mitigation strategies, and (3) monitoring ongoing and emerging risks.